kensanata/gridmapper/README.md

 There is also a branch called [c2](https://github.com/kensanata/gridmapper/tree/c2) which uses [C2](https://keminglabs.com/c2/) to create a web application.
-Unfortunately, it doesn't scale well: when you use a 30×30 grid, it's too slow.
+Unfortunately, it doesn’t scale well: when you use a 30×30 grid, it’s too slow.
 I decided to move to [VanillaJS](http://vanilla-js.com/).

-There's also a very good looking, Flash based website with a similar interface called [ANAmap](http://deepnight.net/anamap/).
+There’s also a very good looking, Flash based website with a similar interface called [ANAmap](http://deepnight.net/anamap/).